DELTA

 burial ground which contains valuable artefacts, when they receive a call from the Army to

-help look for a space capsule containing dangerous viruses which has crashed in the
+help look for a space capsule which has crashed in the

 because the burial ground is in danger of flooding - and Brunning at first refused to tell